 She describes its many aspects in a very thorough study.
 By shock doctrine she means the use of real or a perceived violent event or threat of violence as shock that enables those in power to get things their way.
 In particular, she explains how shocks since the 1970s, have been used to introduce neo-liberal economic policies around the world.

-She go through many examples where a country or government has been forced to open its borders and economies to multinational companies, to privatize industries, to limit the rights of workers, to lower wages, to cut social services and to increase the gap between rich and poor.
+She goes through many examples where a country or government has been forced to open its borders and economies to multinational companies, to privatize industries, to limit the rights of workers, to lower wages, to cut social services and to increase the gap between rich and poor.

 The shock is thus a method whereby globalized capitalism strengthens its grip on economic resources.